 MEC2301 Design of Machine Elements

-Pre-requisite: MEC2402 or Students must be enrolled in the following Program: MEPR
+Pre-requisite: MEC2402 or Students must be enrolled in one of the following Programs: MEPR or GCEN

 Recommended prior or concurrent study: MEC2401 or MEC2405